-Another important thing to note is the impact these tax cuts will have on economic policy across America.
+Another important thing to note is the impact these tax cuts have on economic policy across America.
 Since 2008, the Federal Reserve Bank has kept interest rates low to encourage businesses to borrow money and spur economic growth.
-Winegarden said that, with reduced taxes, we could see the Federal Reserve raise interest rates and try to offload some assets that it has accrued since the financial crisis.
+Winegarden predicted that, with reduced taxes, we could see the Federal Reserve raise interest rates and try to offload some assets that it has accrued since the financial crisis.

 "We have a lot of deregulation, which is going to be helpful for the economy," he said.
 "But we have the big overhang from the Federal Reserve, and how they start to unwind their balance sheets is going to have a very meaningful impact on overall corporate performance … The corporate tax reform is going to be positive, but the Fed can have an overwhelmingly negative role."